UKCloud/documentation/articles/connectivity/conn-how-migrate-n3-hscn.md

 > 6/11/18 to 08/11/18
 > 13/11/18 to 14/11/18
 > 20/11/18 to 21/11/18
-> We advise avoiding these dates for cutover from N3 to HSCN
+> We advise avoiding these dates for cutover from N3 to HSCN.

 ## Overview